 EGNE 1210 Engineering Design Graphics (Design I)

-Students must declare their discipline by the end of year one.
+Students must follow the instructions given by the Division to declare their discipline by the end of year one.

 The second year curriculum comprises twenty-seven (27) required credit hours for students in all disciplines; and an additional nine (9) credit hours from discipline-specific courses.